Leibniz-HBI/twacapic/README.md

 ## Usage

 ```
-usage: twacapic [-h] [-u USERLIST] [-g GROUPNAME]
+usage: twacapic [-h] [-u USERLIST] [-g GROUPNAME] [-c GROUP_CONFIG]

 optional arguments:
   -h, --help            show this help message and exit
   -u USERLIST, --userlist USERLIST
                         path to list of user IDs, one per line.
-Required for
+Required for first run only.
+Can be
-                        first run only.
-Can be used to add users to a group
+                        used to add users to a group
   -g GROUPNAME, --groupname GROUPNAME
                         name of the group to collect.
-Results will be saved in
+Results will be saved in folder
-                        folder `results/GROUPNAME/`.
-Can be used to poll for
-                        new tweets of a group.
-Default: "users"
+                        `results/GROUPNAME/`.
+Can be used to poll for new tweets of a group.
+Default:
+                        "users"
+  -c GROUP_CONFIG, --group_config GROUP_CONFIG
+                        path to a custom group config file to define tweet data to be retrieved, e.g.
+                        retweets, mentioned users, attachments.
+A template named `group_config.yaml`
+                        can be found in any already created group folder.
 ```

 ### Example